Table of Contents

 How Charlie Health can help

 If you or a loved one are struggling with the long-term effects of narcissistic abuse, Charlie Health is here to help.
-Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for young people and families dealing with serious mental health conditions, including those dealing with trauma.
-Our expert clinicians incorporate evidence-based therapies into individual counseling, family therapy, and group sessions.
+Start healing with our virtual Intensive Outpatient Program, which combines group sessions with individual and family therapy for people and families dealing with various serious mental health struggles, including trauma and narcissistic abuse.
+You will also be matched with a personalized group and get the chance to connect with peers who face similar struggles.
 With this kind of holistic treatment, healing from the effects of narcissistic behavior is possible.
-Fill out the form below or give us a call to start healing today.